ENT length of stay by diagnosis

-What this means - Patients at Children's Hospital of Wisconsin have a shorter length of stay for major larynx and trachea procedures, a one day length of stay for tonsil and adenoid procedures and a slightly longer length of stay for sinus and mastoid procedures compared to our competitors.
+What this means - Patients at Children's Hospital of Wisconsin have a shorter length of stay for major larynx and trachea procedures and sinus and mastoid procedures compared to other pediatric hospitals.
+They also average a one day length of stay for tonsil and adenoid procedures.

 Related dimensions of care:

 - We have pediatric-trained anesthesiologists and an excellent Pediatric Intensive Care Unit.
 This helps us achieve better outcomes than our peers.

 - We offer a special long-term follow-up clinic for children with serious conditions to identify any problems as early as possible and provide support as necessary.

 - Our highly trained nursing staff members operate our outpatient surgery unit.
 They keep things running smoothly, anticipate parents' questions and provide education to parents on what to look for and how to take care of their child at home.

 - We assign two dedicated nurses to care for our tracheostomy patients.
 They are involved in the initial patient evaluation, assist with surgery and coordinate the child's needs for long-term follow-up care.
 A discharge coordinator helps arrange for nursing care in the home after surgery.